UnnatiChitra/AI_agent_for_dataset/README.md

 - Upload a CSV file.
 - Select a column for placeholders.
 - Enter a custom prompt.
+- While entering a custom prompt, in place of column name use "{placeholder}".

 ## Third-Party Tools:
 - LangChain: For LLM integration.